NeerajVohra/lerncka/docker/README.md

 At this point, the daemon knows what it must do.
 It will look up the redis image on the host registry.
 If it’s not present, a new lookup will be made, this time against the configured image registry (Docker Hub, ECR, ACR, GCR, …) and pulled (downloaded).
 Then it will spawn a container based in the downloaded image.

 ![Docker Architecture](https://github.com/lerndevops/slearncka/blob/master/static/Docker-architecture.png)

-## What is Docker ?

-> **Docker is a Containerization Platform which allows us to containerize an application/software (called as Docker Image ) &
-> also lets you run Containerized application/software**

-> **Technical Deffinition:**

-> Docker is an open source software platform to create, deploy and manage virtualized application containers
-> on a common operating system (OS), with an ecosystem of allied tools.

-> Docker is a set of platform as a service products that use OS-level virtualization
-> to deliver software in packages called containers.

 ## what is Docker Image ?